 Investors don’t need to check share prices on a daily basis.
 Long-term investors should focus on the big picture and not get flustered when prices fall on the stock exchanges in the short term.
 Many investors panic and sell their securities for fear of falling prices.
 However, the past performance of the markets indicates that prices will recover again in the long term.
 The initial price recovery after a downturn is often strong and unexpected.
 When investing, it’s important not to be led by your emotions and not to act hastily.
 Otherwise you run the risk of investing or selling at the wrong time.
 Short-term price trends are variable and therefore cannot be predicted.
 Showing restraint and sticking to your own investment strategy pays off.
 You can find more on this in the article «How long should I keep my investments?».

 Tip 4: You don’t have to be rich – you can also start on a small scale

 People who’re anxious about losing a lot of money shouldn’t invest large sums.
 Start off with a funds savings plan or small investments until you feel comfortable about investing larger amounts.
 The article “What is a funds saving plan actually?” explains how small amounts of money can be invested.
 Even with CHF 20 a month, you can build up assets over the long term.

 Tip 5: Advisors are there to help you

 Take the opportunity to arrange a consultation and get some expert advice.
 You can register for a personal consultation with PostFinance by clicking on “Arrange an appointment”.
 Our advisors would be pleased to answer your questions about investment.

-Anxiety over financial investment is not a bad thing and many beginners experience exactly the same thing.
-Set some time aside to do some research, ask your advisor if there is anything you don’t understand and set yourself goals – this will allow you to get more from your money, even with small amounts and to slowly get to grips with investment.
+Anxiety about investing is not a bad thing and many beginners experience exactly the same thing.
+Set some time aside to do some research, ask your advisor if there is anything you don’t understand and set yourself goals – this will allow you to make the most of your assets, even with small amounts, and to slowly get to grips with investment.
 You’ll soon realize that financial investment is not that complicated at all.